Hamp Cheevers

-Hamp Anferenee Timmone Cheevers (born December 23, 1996) is an American former gridiron football defensive back.
-He played college football at Boston College, where he was an All-American, and was signed by the Tennessee Titans after going unselected in the 2019 NFL Draft.
+Hamp Anferenee Timmone Cheevers (born December 23, 1996) is an American former college football player who was a defensive back for the Boston College Eagles.
+He earned first-team All-American honors in 2018.
+Cheevers was signed by the Tennessee Titans of the National Football League (NFL) after going unselected in the 2019 NFL draft.
 He later had stints with the Atlanta Falcons and Oakland Raiders in the NFL, and with the Saskatchewan Roughriders in the Canadian Football League (CFL).

 Early life and education

 Cheevers was born on December 23, 1996, in Gainesville, Florida.
 He attended Trenton High School in Florida and played on both sides of the field, on offense as a wide receiver and running back and on defense as a defensive back.
 There, he was an all-state selection and was named second-team small school All-American by MaxPreps.
 He was team captain as a senior and helped lead his team to the Florida 1A State Championship while being named Small School Player of the Year by The Gainesville Sun.